-Three types of review may have been utilized for the above standards.
+Two types of review may have been utilized for the above standards.
 Certain standards were examined with a single review, and others were examined using one or more type of review.
 The NAIC Handbook calls for a random sample of 100 files when the examination population is greater than 5,000.
 This statistical sample applies to the Company as follows:

 - A. Generic Review: A standard test was applied using analysis of all files written by agents at the specific branch office for the time frame of the examination.
 The Company provided the general file information as a response to examiner questions. - B. Sample Review: A "sample" review indicates that a standard was tested through direct review of a random sample of files using sampling methodology described in the NAIC Handbook, Chapter 14.
 The samples included all files within a specific subgroup.
-For statistical purposes, an error tolerance of 2.3 percent (2.3%) was used when reviewing annuity suitability samples.
 The sampling techniques used are based on a 95 percent (95%) confidence level, meaning there is 95 percent (95%) confidence that the error percentages shown in the various standards so tested are representative of the entire set of records from which it was drawn.
 An error rate in excess of the tolerance level in these sections of the report is indicative of a general business practice of engaging in that type of conduct.
 Note that the statistical error tolerance is not indicative of the actual tolerance of DIFS for deliberate or systematic error.
+DIFS considers a substantive issue one in which a "finding" or violation of Code was found to have occurred, or one in which corrective action on the part of the Company is deemed advisable.